 Legal accounting standards may differ by jurisdiction; therefore, it’s important to familiarise yourself with the specifics of the rules in your area of practice.

 Remember that your business is both a law firm and a business.
-Accounting for lawyers lets you collect and analyse information and make decisions based on what money comes into and goes out of your firm, so it’s important to pay attention.
+“Accountants for Lawyers” let you collect and analyse information and make decisions based on what money comes into and goes out of your firm, so it’s important to pay attention.

 You can also use this data to determine which parts of your practice work best and which don’t.
 This will help you decide how to use your resources in the future to help your business grow.